How long does it take to get a master’s degree?

-A traditional master's degree usually takes two years, but various factors can influence its length.
-Explore this guide to learn how many credits a typical master's degree requires and how long you can expect it to take.
+The time it takes to complete a master's degree depends on the type of program and your schedule.
+A traditional master's degree program usually takes two years to complete, but various factors can influence its length.
+Explore this guide to learn how many credits a typical master's degree requires and how much time you should expect to devote to your studies.

 Factors that affect how long a master's degree takes